 Therefore, you need to think if you are ready to live in a house that is being remodelled.
 If you have just been promoted or recently married, then maybe you would prefer peaceful living and opt for relocation instead.

 Also Read: Cheapest places to rent in Dubai

 In case of remodelling, think about the ROI for the renovations planned by you.
 Let’s say that the current sale price of your house is Dh 500,000 and you plan to spend Dh 100,000 on it for renovations which will take around 6 months to complete.
-If you sell your house after one year, then will you be able to get a higher sale
+If you sell your house after one year, then you must be able to make a decent amount of profit.